August 2007 Archives

 Newsweek Now Decides Climate Change is Real

-The title of Newsweek's current article, "The Global Warming Hoax", makes one wonder if Newsweek is still playing to appease all audiences.
-Its provocative title and cover photo with a giant burning sun seems to fuel the fire for debate.
-Inside, Sharon Begley coolly focuses on the deception of climate change deniers, who she says are still running amok:
+The title of Newsweek's current article, "The Global Warming Hoax", makes me wonder if Newsweek is still trying to appease all audiences, despite overwhelming evidence of climate change.
+The provocative title and cover photo with a giant burning sun gives the impression of a magazine intent on feeding the fire of debate.
+Inside, Sharon Begley coolly focuses on the deception of climate change by its deniers, who she says are running amok:

 "....outside Hollywood, Manhattan and other habitats of the chattering classes, the denial machine is running at full throttle -- and continuing to shape both government policy and public opinion."